 When Traveling, Check Out Roadside Stands

-Here in Maryland, every time we drive out to the shore, I am always tempted by every single roadside stand.
+Here in Maryland, every time we drive out to the shore, I am tempted by every single roadside stand.
 Each one calls to me.
 And I can tell you that some of the best peaches, blackberries, and corn that I have ever eaten have come from those stands.
 Checking out the local produce is a must when traveling!

 Store for the Winter